Pedr0517/project_cf_cam_calibration/READme.md

 ```

 ### Examples of Images
 When doing a calibration, the images used for the calibration are vital.
-When taking images, take images at different distances and yaws.
+When taking images, take images at different distances and angles.
 This will allow for the calibration to have a precise reading of the charuco.
 Below are examples of different images used for the same calibration.

 <img src="./image_taken15.png" width="300" style="margin-bottom: 30px;"/>